 A day of sightseeing can include a visit to the major attractions such as the Arcul du Triumf, Romanian Athenaeum, Opera House, Cotroceni Palace, The Press House, numerous museums and the Old Town itself, which is pedestrian traffic only.
 I highly suggest stopping at Revolution Square as this is one of the most symbolic places in Bucharest.
 Don’t forget Ceasescu, deemed one of the vilest and repressive communist leaders in history, ruled this country until 1989 so even the younger generations of this country are affected by the square’s significance.
 The Palace of Parliament (aka the Palace of the People) is also a must see.
 This is an utter monstrosity in the middle of the city.

-If you are looking to do a bit of relaxing, the pool at the Radisson Blu is the place to be on a sunny weekend day.
-Alternatively, a visit to Herastrau Lake (in the north end of the city) makes for a nice afternoon as the banks of the lake are lined with restaurants and bikes and boats are available to rent.
+If you are looking to do a bit of relaxing, the pool at the Radisson Blu is the place to be on a sunny weekend afternoon.
+Alternatively, a visit to Herastrau Lake (in the north end of the city) makes for a nice afternoon as the banks of the lake are lined with restaurants and bikes and boats are available to rent to explore the park.

-Some of my favourite places eat in the old town are:
+Some of my favourite places are as follows:

-Caru’cu Bere http://www.carucubere.ro/en/ – for a traditional Romanian dinner experience with live entertainment (this is a must and great for groups)
+Caru’cu Bere - a traditional Romanian dinner experience with live entertainment and a serious MUST in the city to really get a taste for traditional Romanian cuisine and culture

-La Bonne Bouche http://www.labonnebouche.ro/ – for a delicious and cozy French inspired meal and great wines (try the truffle pasta)
+La Bonne Bouche - for a delicious and cozy French-inspired meal and great wines (try the truffle pasta and top your night off with a proper Aperol Spritz)

-If you are on more of a budget check out airbnb as you can rent some pretty spectacular apartments for little money.
-Don’t judge a book by its cover; most of the stunning stylish apartments I have been invited into in this city look appalling from the outside.
+If you are on more of a budget check out Airbnb as you can rent some pretty spectacular apartments for little money.
+Don’t judge a book by its cover; most of the stunning, stylish apartments I have been invited into in this city look a tad shabby from the outside.

 Although not all that accessible from North America, numerous flights and airlines depart for Bucharest from London and other European destinations daily.

-Given the extremely cold winters and hot summers, I advise to visit in the spring, summer or early fall in order to take advantage of all the patios, lakeside-dining options, and other outdoor experiences to be had.
+Given the extremely cold winters and hot summers, I advise visiting in the spring, summer or early fall in order to take advantage of all the patios, lakeside-dining options, and other outdoor experiences to be had.

-I would warn travelers to stick to using cash outside of the larger restaurants, retailers and bars in order to avoid having your credit and debit cards compromised, as this is very common in Romania.
+I would warn travelers to stick to using cash outside of the larger restaurants, retailers and bars in order to avoid having your credit and debit cards compromised, as this is very common in Romania still unfortunately.

-For the party seekers with a bit more time to explore, head out about 2.5 hours east to the coast of the Black Sea to the “Miami of Romaia”, Mamaia.
+For the party seekers with a bit more time to explore, head out about 2.5 hours east to the coast of the Black Sea to the “Miami of Romania”, Mamaia, just near Constanta.
 With an array of beach clubs, this place comes alive in the summer.

 Some places to note:

 For nature seekers and adventurers, the entire countryside is stunning, the Danube Delta is fascinating to see, and there is plenty of skiing to be done in the winter months.
-One warning though, the small towns in the countryside will take you back decades in time and enchant you…..
+One warning though, the small towns in the countryside will take you back decades in time something most of us dont even realize exists in todays modern workd.
+Experiencing this will enchant and stick with you.

 Hope you enjoy!